Economy 7 tariff

 A home using Economy 7 will normally have two wiring circuits.
 The main wiring circuit is the same as in any home, connecting to the plug sockets, lights etc. Anything using this circuit can be turned on at any time and it will use either the on-peak or the off-peak rate depending on what time of day it is used.

-If you ever move off Economy 7 and onto a single-rate tariff you need to make sure an electrician checks the wiring in the home, as there is a risk the old Economy 7 wiring circuit will be always active.
+If you ever move off Economy 7 and onto a single-rate tariff you need to make sure an electrician checks the wiring in the home, as there is a risk the old Economy 7 wiring circuit will remain active.

 On and off switches

-Next to each of your heaters and hot water tank there will often be 2 switches, they are connected to the on-peak or off-peak circuit it is important to know which switch is connected to which circuit.
+Next to your heaters and hot water tank there will often be two switches that connect to the on-peak or off-peak circuit.
+It’s important to know which switch is connected to which circuit.

-The on-peak switch should only be turned on when you want to use the boost facility on your tank or heater.
+Any off-peak switches can be left ‘on’ as they will not actually be heating during the day.
+Any on-peak switches should only be turned on for a short period of time, if you need to boost the heating or hot water during the day.
 After you have finished with the boost, remember to turn the switch off again.
-This is because some types of tank and heater will continually use the boost facility if this switch is left on all the time and it can become very expensive.
+This is because some types of tank and heater will continually use the boost facility if this switch is left on all the time, which can become very expensive.

 Hot water tank

 An Economy 7 hot water tank will have a slightly different set up than a standard immersion tank, in order to take advantage of cheaper off-peak rates.
-(See our separate factsheet on hot water tanks).
+See our advice on hot water cylinders.

 On the front of the tank you should see two circular disks, with wires connecting into the wall.
 These are the two heating elements (illustration below).